canjs/canjs/guides/components.md

 3. instanceProperties: object

 The extend method behaves differently depending on the number of arguments you pass it.
-The name and staticProperties arugments are optional.
+The name and staticProperties arguments are optional.
 For example, if you pass it one argument, it will be use the value you pass it to set its instanceProperties.
-If you pass it two arguments, it use the first to set its staticProperties, and the second to set its instanceProperties.
-Finally, if you pass in all three arguments, the first will set its name, the second in staticProperties, and the third its instanceProperties.
+If you pass it two arguments, it uses the first to set its staticProperties, and the second to set its instanceProperties.
+Finally, if you pass in all three arguments, the first will set its name, the second sets its staticProperties, and the third becomes its instanceProperties.

 In the example below, I only want to pass in staticProperties.
 Therefore, I must call the method as follows: